oleksiirude/FDF/README.md

 # FDF
 This project at UNIT Factory (School 42) project is about creating a simplified 3D graphic representation of a relief landscape.

 Basically, my goal was to code program that takes data from a file and based on this data draws figure.

 My FDF can rotate this figure in any angle.

 You can see all functional by pressing 'M' when open fdf.exe.

+You can find test maps in test_maps dir.
+Also, you can drow yout own.

 If you your system do not have mlx lib, you can inlude it (use stuff into mlx dir).